 A name can designate a particular concentrate’s delivery method.
 It can also designate how its compounds were extracted from either marijuana or hemp.
 You are not expected to remember all the names and what they mean.
 Pharmacists and medical cannabis dispensary technicians are the experts.
 They can discuss each product with you, telling you exactly what it contains.

 Raw flower uses by either smoking or dry heating.
 When it comes to concentrates though, there are a lot more options.
 Capsules, tablets, and gummies can takes orally.
 Tinctures also can take orally, by placing a single drop under the tongue.
 Vaping liquids can utilize with special vaporizers that transform them into an inhalable aerosol mist.

 Vaping is the preferred method if you are looking for near instant results.
 Other delivery methods take longer to kick in.
 Again, this is something to discuss with your pharmacist.

 One of the best things about concentrates is the fact that processors can create their own formulas as long as they stay within the confines of state law.
 Processes refer to work with different types of terpenes in order to manipulate flavor profiles.
 Thus, you might end up choosing a product because you like its flavor profile compared to another product with similar THC or CBD levels.

 Producers use flavor profiles to create their own branded products.
 Flavor profiles are one way to separate themselves from the competition.

 5. There Is No Plant Matter

 Finally, concentrates do not contain any plant matter.
 Processors extract cannabinoids, terpenes, and other compounds from raw biomass and then use them to create their products.
-The spent biomass is either discarded or put to use elsewhere.
+The spent biomass is either discard or put to use elsewhere.